Minivera/Carleton-Web-Dev/src/react-course-website/README.md

 # Creating a React application with React-router
 This tutorial will guide you in building your first React application using a variety of tools.
 You will learn the basics of NPM and bundling, how to structure a simple React application, how to handle routing with React router and how to manage complex state with reducers.

 Together, we will build a simple application using a remote JSON api.
+This application will be a simple blog-like application where your users will be able to see their user profile, get greeted by a home page, see a list of psots, and lick on specific posts to view them in full.

 Note that familiarity with Node.js, JavaScript and NPM (Node Package Manager) is expected in this tutorial.
 Note also that all commands throughout this tutorial are written in Linux bash.
 If working on an OSX machine, this is supported by default in the terminal app.
 For Windows user, you will need to use the [ubuntu shell for windows](https://ubuntu.com/tutorials/tutorial-ubuntu-on-windows#1-overview) or an equivalent.